-PORTRAITURES OF THE ROYAL FAMILY likely to change the opinions or conduct of his past life.
-He has ever been the consistent enemy, by turns openly and covertly, of representative government.
-We cannot, therefore, assume that he will henceforth become its ardent friend and admirer.
+PORTRAITURES OF THE ROYAL FAMILY likely to change the opinions or conduct of his renown for crudition may have been exaggerated, past life.
+He has ever been the consistent still, in scientific attainments, he certainly surpassed enemy, by turns openly and covertly, of re-presentative government.
+We cannot, there-fore, assume that he will henceforth become its ardent friend and admirer.
 That he should take the oath to the Constitution we never doubted for a moment.
 He has accustomed us to beholding him perform such acts of hypocrisy whenever he has found the occasion compulsory.
 In 1847, for instance, he bound himself by oath to the Constitution, at the bidding of the King.
 In 1848, he also recognised the then state of affairs, but it is a matter of history how he kept, even for a few months, those sacred obligations entered into.

-Besides, a sovereign of the most rigid despotic principles may well take the oath to observe a constitution so emasculated by repeated coups d'état as the one at present prevailing in Prussia.
+Besides, a sovereign of the most rigid despotic principles may well take the oath to observe a con stitution so emasculated by repeated coups d'état as the one at present prevailing in Prussia.
 Do we not know that all the guarantees of representative government are there destroyed?
-Is that palladium and all other popular rights, a free press, to be found in Prussia?
-The daily seizures of the most moderate prints give a lamentable answer. ministerial responsibility-is the right of meeting is personal liberty-is the inviolability of the citizen's domicile-is a guarantee for judicial inde-pendence-in short, are any of those liberties which, to our notions, are the ingredients of a constitution, to be found in that kingdom?
+Is that palladium government are there destroyed?
+Is that paraditing and all other popular rights, a free press, to be found in Prussia?
+The daily seizures of the most moderate prints give a lamentable answer.
+Is ministerial responsibility-is the right of meeting-is personal liberty-is the inviolability of the citizen's demissible in a green test for indicating the citizen's demissible in a green test for indicating the citizen's demissible in a green test for indicating the citizen's demissible in a green test for indicating the citizen's demissible in a green test for indicating the citizen's demissible in a green test for indicating the citizen and the citizen test for indicating test for ind citizen's domicile-is a guarantee for judicial independence-in short, are any of those liberties which, to our notions, are the ingredients of a constitution, to be found in that kingdom?
 Assuredly not!
 Well then, there can be, after all, but little reason for the Regent to object to swear to a constitution which provides nothing.